 Once you have your keyword bids set, it’s time to set your daily campaign budget.

-For your initial test, I recommend you run your ads for at least 10 days so you get some data for each day of the week.
-I say 10 rather than 7 days because it typically takes a few days for your campaign to ramp up.
+For your initial test, we recommend you run your ads for at least 10 days so you get data for each day of the week.
+We say 10 rather than 7 days because it typically takes a few days for your campaign to ramp up.

-As long as your Delivery method is set to “Standard: Show ads evenly over time” Google will spread out your ad impressions over the entire day.
+As long as your delivery method is set to “Standard,” Google will spread out your ad impressions over the entire day.
 This will ensure your ads don’t stop displaying mid-day because you hit your budget.

-I like to get at least 100 – 200 clicks on a keyword before I declare it a winner or a loser that I need to pause or delete.
-So that means I try to get at least 100 clicks for EVERY keyword in the ad campaign.
-If you have a lot of keywords, then I suggest you pair down your list for the initial test and then you can always add more keywords later once your campaign is up and running.
+We like to get at least 100 to 200 clicks on a keyword before declaring it a winner or a loser that we need to pause or delete.
+That means we try to get at least 100 clicks for every keyword in the ad campaign.
+If you have a lot of keywords, we suggest you pare down your list for the initial test and then add more keywords later once your campaign is up and running.
+For more on how to think about your initial test budget, read our guide on calculating your Google Ads test budget.

-• # of months to test = 100 / (estimated monthly search volume X guesstimated ad click through rate)
+Number of months to test = 100 / (estimated monthly search volume × estimated ad click-through rate)

-• Guesstimated ad CTR = 1.5% (I’m guesstimating that my ads will be clicked 15 times out of 1,000 impressions.
-This is a reasonable estimate if you have no other data to use.)
+Estimated search volume = 368,000.
+Estimated CPC = $6.97.
+Estimated ad CTR = 1.5% (we’re estimating that our ads will be clicked 15 times out of 1,000 impressions, which is a reasonable estimate if you have no other data to use).

 Therefore, the estimated cost is $697 to test this keyword.
 Plus, we could get 100 clicks in just one day if our ad CTR is 1.5% and Google displays our ad for all of the available impressions.

-In addition to CTR you’ll want to measure conversion rates (discussed in #9 below) to determine which ad performs the best for your particular conversion goals.
-It’s possible to have an ad that generates a high CTR, but does not convert as well so in that case you would stick with the ad with the higher conversion rate.
+In addition to click-through rate, you’ll want to measure conversion rates (discussed in step 9 below) to determine which ad variations perform best.
+It’s possible to have a headline combination that generates a high CTR but doesn’t convert as well, so always measure both.

 6. Locations

 If your business only serves local customers, you’ll want to focus your ads on your geographical area.
-For example, if you are a dentist in Manhattan, you’ll only want to show ads to people in and around New York City.
+For example, if you are a dentist in Hartford, you’ll only want to show ads to people in and around the Hartford area.

-If you serve an international audience, I highly recommend you start with one campaign targeting one country.
-Then once everything is working in one country create a new campaign to test another country.
-This will allow you to tailor your ads for each country and easily show you how each country is performing separately.
+If you serve a national or international audience, we highly recommend you start with one campaign targeting one country.
+Then once everything is working, create a new campaign to test another country.
+This will allow you to tailor your ads for each market and easily compare performance separately.

 7. Networks

-Again, this is simple.
-Select Search and uncheck the Display network.
-By default Google tries to opt you into the Display Network, but we only want to target Search traffic for the initial test.
-If all goes well, then you’ll create a new campaign that targets only the Display Network and uncheck the Search network.
+Select Search and uncheck the Display Network.
+By default, Google tries to opt you into the Display Network, but we only want to target Search traffic for the initial test.
+If all goes well, then you can create a new campaign that targets only the Display Network separately.
+Keeping them in separate campaigns gives you much more control over budgets and performance analysis.

 8. Devices